markhayes/JETS-code/README.md

 # JETS-code
 Sample code from the IBO that illustrates usage of JETS constructs.
 JETS is a subset of Java.
-The JETS code is organized into a Netbeans project.
+The JETS code is organized as a Netbeans project.